 How we put students into sets

-When Year 7 enter the school the year group is split in to two halves, purely for the purposes of timetabling; these are not ability groupings.
-One half of the year is called “K”, one is called “S” and both halves of the year study the same curriculum.
+When Year 7 students enter the school, the year group is split into two halves, purely for the purposes of timetabling; these are not ability groupings.
+One half of the year is called “K”, one is called “S,” and both halves of the year study the same curriculum.

-English, maths and science departments set students on arrival based on both their Key Stage 2 results and on liaison with colleagues form our primary feeder schools.
-A typical setting structure where there are 6 classes in the half of the year group would be to have three pairs of sets that are equal in ability, e.g. Sets 1a and 1b, Sets 2a and 2b, and Sets 3a and 3b.
+English, maths and science departments set students on arrival, based on both their Key Stage 2 results and on liaison with colleagues from our primary feeder schools.
+A typical setting structure, where there are 6 classes in each half of the year group, would be to have three pairs of sets that are equal in ability, e.g. Sets 1a and 1b, Sets 2a and 2b, and Sets 3a and 3b.
 An alternative setting structure is Set 1, Set2a and 2b, Set 3a and 3b, and a smaller Set 4 of the students needing the most support in order to accelerate their progress in the subject.

 How students can move up a set

-Sometimes students remain in the same group even though they are achieving consistently highly; decisions are made on a case by case basis and it can be that if a student is making rapid progress then they are best off remaining with the teacher who has supported the student to make that progress.
+Sometimes students remain in the same group, even though they are achieving consistently highly; decisions are made on a case-by-case basis and it can be the case that, if a student is making rapid progress, then they are best remaining with the teacher who has supported the student to make that progress.

 When students may be moved down a set

-Students are placed in an appropriate set based on previous attainment and we believe that consistent exposure to high quality teaching is the best way to keep improving.
-These monitoring of these class based interventions mean that all teachers take responsibility for the progress of the students in their class.
+Students are placed in an appropriate set, based on previous attainment, and we believe that consistent exposure to high-quality teaching is the best way to keep improving.
+The monitoring of these class based interventions means that all teachers take responsibility for the progress of the students in their class.

-Pairs of sets as described above means that a horizontal movement can sometimes be made allowing a student a fresh start in a new class.
-Occasionally a downward movement is necessary but the progress of that student is closely monitored still as we work with the belief that all of our students can make at least the same progress as their peers across the country.
+Pairs of sets, as described above, means that a horizontal movement can sometimes be made, allowing a student a fresh start in a new class.
+Occasionally a downward movement is necessary, but the progress of that student is closely monitored still, as we work with the belief that all our students can make at least the same progress as their peers across the country.